bkis/sprudel/README.md

 You can set up a certain number of days in the `config.features.php` to mark the maximum age of an **inactive** poll ( *inactive* as in: no new answers and comments).
 Sprudel comes with a cleanup script (`cleanup.php`) that you can set up to be executed periodically via a cronjob, e.g.
 `0 0 1 * * /usr/bin/php /var/www/html/sprudel/cleanup.php`
 The cleanup script will then delete all inactive polls that became too old.
+### Anti-spam system
+The comments in `config/config.features.php` should be pretty self-explanatory.
+Here, you can turn on/off the anti-spam system and set it's parameters like the **number of actions** a user may take in a row without at least **a number of seconds** in between these actions and of course the **block time** in seconds to block a spamming user for a certain amount of time.

 ## Contribution
 I don't actually feel at home in PHP, but I chose this language anyway because it's still the most widely used backend scripting language and already installed on most web servers.
 It's always nice not to have to install an additional backend ecosystem on your server just because you want to try a new web app.